joshua-data/joshua-data.github.io/about.md

 ## 🗣️ Personal Philosophy

-I believe in **creating impact through data analysis and engineering while pursuing growth and kindness**.
-My work is driven by the desire to build systems that not only solve problems but also empower others to make informed decisions.
-I am particularly interested in data literacy and building environments where everyone understands the metrics that matter.
+I am driven by the philosophy of **creating meaningful impact through data**.
+My work is not just about building systems but empowering others with the knowledge and tools to make informed decisions.
+I focus on fostering an environment where data becomes accessible and actionable for everyone.
+Beyond analytics, I value **growth**, **collaboration**, and **empathy**, believing that understanding diverse viewpoints is key to success in any team or project.

 ---

 ## 🧑‍🤝‍🧑 Let's Connect!

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshuajsk/).
-I'm always open to discussing new opportunities, data analysis or engineering, or simply sharing knowledge.
+I'm always eager to connect with professionals passionate about data analysis & engineering.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshuajsk/), whether it's to explore new opportunities, discuss data strategies, or simply exchange knowledge.

 ---